anandgarg91/sofsec/mdslides.md

 ### Operation modes

-* For increasing the entropy, there are different modes to operate block ciphers, such as ECB, CBC, PCPC, CFB, and others.
+* For increasing the entropy in ciphertext, there are different modes to operate block ciphers, such as ECB, CBC, PCPC, CFB, and others.

 ## CBC - Cipher block chaining